Python Requests: Retry Failed Requests [2024]

 else:

-To use the backoff strategy to set increasing delays between retries, add the backoff_factor parameter in the retry wrapper:
+To set increasing delays between retries with the backoff strategy, add the backoff_factor parameter to the retry wrapper:

 # ...